agileware/civicrm-end-user-guide/docs/the-user-interface/undelete.md

-By default, deleted contacts are sent to the trash, and may be recovered at a later date by an administrator (or anyone holding the "access deleted contacts" permission").
-To restore these contacts, go to **Advanced Search**, enter the contact’s details and check the **Search in Trash** check-box at the bottom of the **Basic Criteria** section.
+By default, deleted contacts are sent to the trash, and may be recovered at a later date by an administrator (or anyone holding the "access deleted contacts" permission).
+To restore these contacts, go to **Advanced Search**, enter the contact’s details and check the **Search in Trash** box at the bottom of the **Basic Criteria** section.

 From the list of results, you can either recover contacts individually using the **Restore** link at the end of the row, or by choosing